 To earn the points we had to spend $2,000 on each card within the first 90 days of having them.
 While the specific spending requirements and bonus amounts change all the time, the standard sign-up bonus for travel credit cards looks something like this:

 Earn 50,000 points/miles after spending $3,000 to $5,000 within 3 months of opening the account.

 Annual fees are usually $60-$90, and are commonly waived for the first year.

 Each of these bonuses can be turned into about $500 to $800 of free travel.
 Opening 4 cards or so per year can result in $2,000 to $3,200 of free travel per year.
 This is roughly in line with what I have seen in my own experience.
 You can certainly be more or less aggressive than this to accommodate your travel needs and wants.

 This brings us to take away #1: it’s all about the sign-up bonuses.
 If each sign-up bonus is worth $600 and the required spend is $3,000.
 That effectively translates into a 20% discount on everything you buy.
 Many credit cards also offer ongoing cashback or rewards.
-These typically range from 1% to 2%, some up to 5% but only on seasonal categories (e.g. Discover, Chase Freedom).
-As you can see, you can derive way more value from sign-up bonuses than from ongoing rewards.
+These typically range from 1% to 2%, some up to 5% but only on seasonal categories (i.e. Chase Freedom).
+While ongoing cash back rewards are better than nothing, you can usually derive way more value from sign-up bonuses.
 This is why I usually try to open a new card once I have earned the signup bonus on my previous one.

 Lodging – we split our 10 nights like this: